f-u-g-g3r/PetManagementRepo/doc.md

 There was a problem for me with `hibernate_sequence` for the liquibase, I can't fully understand what is that and if I don't configure this, my database won't work.

-When I configure liquibase and h2 database, I created sql script that creates `Pets` table in the database.
+When I configured liquibase and h2 database, I created sql script that creates `Pets` table in the database.

 ### Testing